Science Research Winner

 Ashley Stagnari Wins First Place for Climate Change Study

 One hot sunny day last June, Ashley Stagnari, a senior at John Jay High School, spent hours in Jamaica Bay’s salt marshes, shoveling mud from specific sites into gallon bags.
-She’d chosen the urban estuary specifically because of the sewer overflows that regularly pour in from parts of Brooklyn, Queens, and Nassau counties--and, for that reason, was wearing waders borrowed from her environmental science classroom.
+She’d chosen the urban estuary specifically because of the sewer overflows that regularly pour in from parts of Brooklyn, Queens, and Nassau counties, and was wearing waders borrowed from her environmental science classroom for that reason.

 The next day, Ashley drove the soil samples to a lab at Cornell University.
 There, alongside graduate assistants and in collaboration with Dr. Todd Walter, professor in the Department of Biological and Environmental Engineering, she analyzed the greenhouse gas emissions of the wetlands polluted by carbon and nitrogen.
 The data suggests that in the face of increased pollution, wetlands have the potential to become greenhouse gas sources rather than sinks.

 Ashley’s original research won first place in the Earth and Environmental Science category of the Westchester-Rockland Junior Science and Humanities Symposium (JSHS), held at John Jay High School on February 8, 2020.
 She will present her research at the Upstate JSHS on March 25 and 26, competing for a spot to go to the National JSHS.

 "Ashley's work is so relevant and she has worked so hard," said Ann Marie Lipinsky, director of John Jay High School's science research program.
 "Congratulations, Ashley, we could not be more proud!"